Automation

 peekaboo app quit --pid 12345

-# Both parameters (when they refer to the same app)
+# Both parameters on a legacy window command (when they refer to the same app)

 peekaboo window focus --app Safari --pid 12345